 What does it mean to be Black and look at intersectional issues of equality through the lens of science fiction and fantasy?
 Where are those stories in the canon?
 There is Black excellence out thezzre waiting to be discovered and not tokenized.
 Octavia Butler is our past and she is an amazing ancestor, but she should not be our only storyteller.

-4. Uncanny Magazine, publishers and editors-in-chief: Lynne M. Thomas and Michael Damian Thomas; managing/poetry editor Chimedum Ohaegbu; managing editor Monte Lin; nonfiction editor Meg Elison; podcast producers Erika Ensign and Steven Schapansky, providing a whopper of a packet of sample texts from their publication, though you can find their archive here.
+This is the future of Black SFF. - Uncanny Magazine, publishers and editors-in-chief: Lynne M. Thomas and Michael Damian Thomas; managing/poetry editor Chimedum Ohaegbu; managing editor Monte Lin; nonfiction editor Meg Elison; podcast producers Erika Ensign and Steven Schapansky, providing a whopper of a packet of sample texts from their publication, though you can find their archive here.

 From one of the editorial introductions in the packet: